MicrosoftDocs/windows-ai-docs/docs/toolkit/index.md

 # AI Toolkit for Visual Studio Code overview

+> [!NOTE]
+> The AI Toolkit for Visual Studio Code (VS Code) was previously known as Windows AI Studio.
+The product has been renamed to reflect the focus on enabling AI development in VS Code across platforms.

 The AI Toolkit for VS Code (AI Toolkit) is a VS Code extension that enables you to:

 - Download and run AI models locally.
 The AI Toolkit provides out-of-the-box access to highly optimized models for the following platforms and hardware: